 The other type of annuity that Clark thinks “could be absolutely great” is a longevity annuity.

 This is a simple insurance product, and it doesn’t usually provide big commissions for salespeople.
-So you don’t hear about it as much (because it’s not pushed as aggressively as other types of annuities).
+So you don’t hear about it as much.

 With a longevity annuity, the day you reach a certain age — typically 80 or 85 years old — you get a check every month for life.
 It’s a hedge against living an unusually long time.